 The two islands are famous for their beautiful, stunning white sandy beaches and clear waters.
-In Antigua, tourism dominates the local economy where there is no shortage of high end resorts.
+In Antigua, tourism dominates the local economy, were there is no shortage of high end resorts.
 Barbuda has the beaches, but doesn’t have the infrastructure Antigua has to offer.

-Over the years, many ships have been wrecked on the coral Reefs of Antigua and Barbuda, but nowadays it is very popular with snorkelers and scuba divers.
+Over the years, many ships have been wrecked on the coral Reefs of Antigua and Barbuda, but these days it is very popular with snorkelers and scuba divers.

 Antigua is Spanish for “ancient” and Barbuda is Spanish for “breaded”.

 The highest point on the islands is Mount Obama, named after the former U.S President for his birthday.
-It is the remnant of a volcanic crater, and it reaches a height of 402 metres or 1319 feet.
-It was originally called Boggy Peak until 2009.
+It is the remnant of a volcanic crater, and it reaches a height of 402 metres (1319 feet).
+It was originally called Boggy Peak, until 2009.

 On the coast of Barbuda, there is a beach called “pink sand beach”.
 The pink champagne colored sand is from the crushed coral.